Redocly/redocly-cli/docs/guides/configure-rules.md

   operation-singular-tag: error
 ```

-The custom ruleset sets the rule `operation-singular-tag` to error if it isn't satisfied, so every operation must have exactly one tag otherwise an `error` will be reported.
+The custom ruleset sets the rule `operation-singular-tag` to error if it isn't satisfied, so every operation must have exactly one tag otherwise an `error` is reported.

 To use the ruleset in a Redocly CLI configuration file, add it to the `extends` array, something like this: